Cascol-Chen/COLA/README.md

 # Citation

-If our CoLA method for lifelong, collaborative, and single-domain TTA enhancement or our cross-deivce collaborative TTA setting is helpful in your research, please consider citing our paper:
+If you find our plug-and-play CoLA method for lifelong, collaborative, single-domain TTA enhancement—or our cross-device collaborative TTA setting—beneficial to your research, please consider citing our paper:

 ```
 @inproceedings{chen2024cross,